evandisoft/RedOnion/RedOnion.UI/README.md

 ## Window

 `UI.Window` is the root element that will host all inner elements.
-It integrates frame with heather (title and close button) and content panel.
+It integrates frame with header (title and close button) and content panel.
 It is the only UI element that is not derived from `UI.Element` (which may change) and redirects most methods and properties to its content panel (`Parent` of contained elements currently point here, which may change),